paramireze/paramireze.github.io/_posts/2019-03-13-operation-dummy.markdown

 	</tr>
 </table>

-# embrace the slope
+# embrace the slop

-The ride home was much more difficult than the ride there, despite the decrease in elevation.
+The ride home was much more difficult than the ride there, despite the descent in elevation.
 Fortunately, I was insightful enough to fill up a couple of growlers for the ride home.

 <img src='/assets/images/2019/march/ride6.jpg' alt="drawing" />

 <img src='/assets/images/2019/march/ride3.jpg' alt="drawing" />

 <img src='/assets/images/2019/march/ride4.jpg' alt="drawing" />

-# Mission Complete
+# mission complete

 After 7 hours of riding, I was thoroughly reacquainted with my beloved dummy.